Mayfield, Staffordshire

 Mayfield is a village on the outskirts of Ashbourne in Derbyshire, about 9 miles from Uttoxeter, situated in East Staffordshire.

 The village is divided into Mayfield, Church Mayfield, Lower Mayfield, Upper Mayfield and Middle Mayfield.
 It has a population of approximately 2000.
 It lies on the banks of the River Dove.
 The Dove is the boundary between Derbyshire and Staffordshire.
 Mayfield is on the Staffordshire side of the border but it has an Ashbourne postal address because its nearest postal town, Ashbourne, is in Derbyshire.
 Derbyshire is not used by Royal Mail.

 History

 Mayfield was mentioned in the Domesday Book, in which it was called 'Mavreveldt'.
-The name is possibly derived from the Old English for 'open land growing with madder' or perhaps, 'assembly open land'.
+The surname likely derives from Old English ang "speech, assembly, meeting" and ang "field".

 It was the scene of a siege during the retreat of Bonnie Prince Charlie, whose followers terrorised the local villagers forcing them to take refuge in John the Baptist's church.
 Several musket ball holes, reputedly from weapons fired during the siege, can still be seen in one of the doors of the church.